PhamNhatHaoPTIT/Onboard-Note/spring/spring-data-jpa.md

 + Query generation from the method name strategy: the invoked query is derived from the name of the query method.

 + We can create query methods that use this strategy by following `these rules`:
-  + The `name of query method` must start with one of the following prefixes: find...By, read...By, query...By, count...By, and get...By.
+  + The `name of query method` must start with one of the following prefixes: find...By ( findX called `dynamic finder method`), read...By, query...By, count...By, and get...By.
   + To limit the number of returned query results: add First or Top keyword for exam findTopBy, findTop1By, findFirst1By,...
   + To select unique results: add Distinct keyword for exam findTitleDistinctBy or findDistinctTitleBy,...

 + Translate query method

-+ Managing the Persistence Context: use @Qualifier
++ Managing the Persistence Context: use mix `@Query` and `@Qualifier`

 #### Query lookup strategies